microsoft/azure-shortcuts-for-java/README.md

 A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` [for ARM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples) and `com.microsoft.azure.shortcuts.services.samples` [for ASM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/services/samples).

-It is *not* currently a goal of this library to cover all of the Azure API surface, but rather to drastically simplify the hardest of the most important scenarios that developers have been running into.
+It is *not* currently a goal of this library to cover all of the Azure API surface.
+Rather, it is to drastically simplify the hardest of the most important scenarios that developers have been running into.
 For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.

 ## Setting up the dev machine